astrologos/finite-element-research/README.md

 # FEM Research

-Optimizing preconditioners for CGM performance in FEM.
+Optimizing preconditioners for Conjugate Gradient Method performance in Finite Element simulations.

 Notes:
 - CMakeLists.txt has been altered to take any deal.ii code named "mark.cc"